EyeDaleHim/Crow-Engine/assets/readme.md

 # Asset Tree
-Assets in Gear Engine have the following directory structure:
+Assets in Crow Engine have the following directory structure:

 assets